 Alpes Maritimes towns such as Cannes, Antibes or Nice.
 Nearby resorts such as Agay and Saint Aygulf are also

 popular.
-Villas here tend to be less expensive than in the Alpes Maritimes.
+Villas here tend to be less expensive than in the Alpes Maritimes resorts.

 Cannes and Nice Hinterland

-This is possibly the most popular area for our clients.
+This is one of the most popular areas for our clients.
 Better value and less crowded than the coast itself, yet within

 minutes drive of the towns of Cannes and Antibes or Nice city.
 Many areas offer spectacular views

 over the Baie de Cannes, Cap d' Antibes and Cap Ferrat.
 There are smaller villages and towns such as